 The American Civil War gave birth to the modern United States and wasn’t without its controversies.
-With that in mind, we’ve put together 16 facts about the American Civil War you really need to know about.
+With that in mind, we’ve put together some important facts about the American Civil War you really need to know about.
 Here goes…

 The Union Army numbered in excess of 2,100,000 soldiers, making it nearly double the size of the Confederate Army.